JhananiR/BIS15L_W26_JhananiR/README.md

 ## Welcome!
-+ Name: Jhanani Ramkumar
+Hi!
+I'm Jhanani Ramkumar, a second-year Genetics & Genomics major at UC Davis minoring in Computer Science!

 + Email: jhananiramkumar@gmail.com
-+ Major: Genetics & Genomics

-Hi!
-I'm a second-year Genetics & Genomics major at UC Davis minoring in Computer Science!

 ## Course Overview
 I am taking BIS 015 as a required class for my major.
 Through this class, I will use